5217232/Resilient-Leader-Follower-CBF-QP/README.md

 # Resilient-Leader-Follower-CBF-QP-Controller

-This repository contains the implementation of Strong $r$-robustness maintenance CBF-QP Controller.
-This guarantees the multi-robot network to maintain the sufficient number of connections among robots such a way that the robots can perform leader-follower consensus despite the presence of misbehaving agents.
-Contrary to the previous works that either maintain graph topologies with known robustness or control indirect measures to control robustness, our CBF directly addresses robustness without fixed formations.
+This repository contains the implementation of Strong $r$-robustness maintenance Control Barrier Function-based Quadratic Programming (CBF-QP) Controller.
+This guarantees the multi-robot network to maintain the sufficient number of connections among robots such a way that the robots can achieve leader-follower consensus despite the presence of misbehaving agents.
+Contrary to the previous works that assume robots can maintain predetermined graph topologies with known robustness properties, our CBF directly addresses robustness without imposing any fixed topology.
+This allows the robots to flexibely form reconfigurable communication networks with desired levels of strong $r$-robustness while navigating in spatially restrictive environments.
 The algorithm also includes inter-agent and obstacle collision avoidances encoded as additional HOCBFs.
-For more information, see our paper.
+We present three different scenarios, whose videos are shown below.
+Hardware experiments can be seen at here.
+For more information, please refer to our paper.

 # Dependencies